Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <span class="warningEmoji"></span>

 Be careful when an array subscript has a side effect.
-For example, the following loop—which is supposed to copy the elements of the array `b` into the array `a` may not work properly:
+For example, the following loop --- which is supposed to copy the elements of the array `b` into the array `a` may not work properly:

 ```C
 i = 0;